Introduction to Rampart

 Note that babel does not actually do any type checking.
 See this caveat.

-For a list of tested and supported syntax, see the /usr/local/rampart/tests/babel-test.js file.
+For a list of tested and supported syntax, see the /usr/local/rampart/tests/babel-test.js file (also available here.

 How it works